vargin/vargin/README.md

 If appropriate application generator is available you can pack your lovely IoT board with any application or service you need.

-In case you want to go with web application (that is highly recommended _default_ option!) application will be based on modern web stack that will provide you with multithreading, plugin-less media and first-class offline experience.
+In case you want to go with web application (that is highly recommended _default option_!) application will be based on modern web stack that will provide you with multithreading, plugin-less media and first-class offline experience.